Sign In Sign Up

 Background: On February 28, Aluna advised that FIT SRL (“FIT”) was in breach of the minimum cash balance covenant due to some delays in collecting the invoiced amounts with its largest customer, Lotus Technology Innovative Limited (“Lotus”).
 Further, Aluna informed Percent that FIT was seeking to raise additional equity from its shareholders to restore the minimum cash balance and have a healthy buffer to run the company until the invoices are settled by the client.
 On March 4, Aluna informed Percent that based on updates received from FIT, Lotus stopped meeting its contractual obligations at the end of December 2024, including payments and issuing new orders.
 More extensive information was received by Percent on March 14, indicating that a commercial dispute has developed between FIT and Lotus.
 On March 21, 2025, Percent did not receive the scheduled interest and principal payment due at the maturity of FIT1 2024-1 or interest due on the other FIT notes outstanding, and as such the deals were marked as in workout status.

 Underwriter Response: Given where FIT stood in relation to its goals, whether with respect to its contract with Lotus, traction with other customers and fundraising, and the amount of new capital needed, and especially given the timing and status of the dispute with Lotus, Percent did not believe a new offering to platform investors could be justified.
 Further, by the time sufficient information had been received to assess this possibility, there was little time with which to arrange a refinancing, even if Percent had been comfortable with the risk and had the most recent updates been positive.
-It is important to note that FIT has not yet provided the February-end surveillance reporting.
-That said, it has customarily taken FIT a few weeks to produce these in the past.

 • Principal at Start of Default: $2.30M